kammitama5/kammitama5.github.io/_posts/2020-12-13-Sunday-December-13th.md

   best to plan the digital space, keep sponsors happy, keep speakers happy, keep participants happy and enforce our code of conduct.

 ## On top of that
 - I discovered this year that two of my submissions (in fact, the only two I had submitted) were accepted to workshops at NeurIPS!
+Furthermore, one was a painting and writing based on work and reading groups I had been engaged in over summer, and the other was research I was working on with my advisor.
+So somehow I had managed to get both a painting and scientific work into workshops at NeurIPS this year!
-  That was exciting.
+- That was exciting.
 For one I was a first author (in fact, the sole author), and for the other, I was second author.
 So that was pretty cool!
 I'm quite pleased that I went from entering this new world just a year ago to being so engaged!
 Finally, I moderated two Q&As for
   WiML; one with Mihaela and another with Rediet, and fed questions for the other Q&As.
 I also moderated a talk with Cyril for BAI, and the topic was completely up my alley!
 AI and art!
 So cool!